truenas/documentation/content/SCALE/DataProtection/Cloud Sync Tasks/_index.md

 ### Testing Settings

 To test the settings before saving, click **Dry Run**.
 TrueNAS connects to the cloud storage provider and simulates a file transfer but does not send or receive data.
 A dialog box displays with the test status and allows you to download the task logs.
-You can also run this by clicking <i class="material-icons" aria-hidden="true" title="Dry Run">loop</i> after the task is created.
+You can also run this by clicking <i class="material-icons" aria-hidden="true" title="Dry Run">loop</i> after creating the task.

 ![DataProtectionCloudSyncAddBoxDryRun](/images/SCALE/DataProtectionCloudSyncDryRun.png "Example: Box Drive Test")